-TITLE XThe Legislature has voted to end taxpayer subsidies of the abortion industry by requiring separation of Title X grants from the abortion industry.
+TITLE XThe Legislature is seeking to end taxpayer subsidies of the abortion industry by requiring separation of Title X grants from the abortion industry.
 Here's what you need to know.

 What is Title X?

 Title X is a federal grant program for preventative health and family planning services, such as contraception, annual well-woman exams, STD testing and treatment, and HPV testing and vaccinations.

 Started in 1970 by President Nixon, the Title X program allows the government to distribute federal tax dollars to states for Title X services.

 Congress Appropriates Funds

 During the 2016 Fiscal Year, Congress appropriated $327 million for the Title X program.

 Low-income and uninsured individuals receive Title X services at reduced or no cost at qualified clinics.

 In Nebraska, the leading Title X grant recipient in 2017 was Planned Parenthood of the Heartland, receiving nearly $300,000 a year.

 Although taxpayer funding of abortion is illegal, taxpayer money subsidizes the abortion industry in Nebraska via Title X funds.
 When Congress initiated the Title X grant program, its expressed will was that funds would not be used in programs where abortion is a method of family planning.
 However, over the years millions of taxpayer dollars have been distributed to abortion clinics.